ostegm/predict-language/README.md

 ![](misc/first_cnn.png?raw=true)

+### Cloud ML (TODO)
+ - Train the model on cloud ML to do hyperparameter tuning

 ### TODO's
-- Rework preparation step to use the TF.learn vocab preprocessing tool.
-- Prep step should produce many smaller files with languages in proportion to the original set.
-Currently just random.
+- Fix deprecation warnings in the python training code from old TFLearn usage
+- Evaluation step on outside data to see if I can achieve similar accuracy.
-- visualization of the word embeddings
+- Visualization of the word embeddings
 - Imvproved cross validation during training
-- Evaluation step on outside data to see if I can achieve similar accuracy.
-- Hyperparameter tuning
+- Hyperparameter tuning on CloudML [similar to this repo](https://github.com/ostegm/tensorflow-workshop/tree/master/workshop_sections/mnist_series/cloudml)